GreenBeanio/Garrett-s-Split-Tracker/linux_setup.md

   - sudo vim /etc/redis/redis.conf
 - Edit the path in the storage section called dbPath
   - dbPath: /projects/redis
+- The following is a very important step!
+Without it redis will never properly shut down while using systemctl.
+  - sudo vim /lib/systemd/system/redis-server.service
+    - Add the following line to the "[Service]" section.
+Likely under the other similiar entries
+      - <pre><code>
+      ReadWriteDirectories=-/projects/redis
+      </code></pre>
+  - sudo systemctl daemon-reload

 ### Adding SSL